THE UNFIXING is a site-specific installation that is a companion piece to the feature film PATTERNS.

 We live in a time of unfathomable loss to our natural world and we are reeling from chronic illness and lost loved ones from the pandemic.
 Bring us to your community and we will gather among the trees to honor what we have lost and to connect with the regenerative power of the Earth.
 We are adapting the installation for each unique location.

-An interactive site-specific video and sound installation by Nicole Betancourt and Bray Poor with Video Engineer Jeremy Allen exploring the interconnection of the human body and the Earth through the experiences of loss, illness, and healing.
+An interactive site-specific video and sound installation by Nicole Betancourt and Bray Poor with Video Engineer Jeremy Allen exploring the interconnection of the human body and the Earth through the experiences of loss and illness.
 Grieving for the ravages of climate change, like grieving for lost abilities with a chronic illness, is ongoing and often involves fears about an uncertain future.
-“Unfixing” refers to moving out of a fixed position created by fear as a reaction to pain – a shift in perspective allowing pain, but also healing and connection.
+“Unfixing” refers to moving out of a fixed position created by fear as a reaction to pain – a shift in perspective allowing pain, but also wonder and connection.

 Video Artist: Nicole Betancourt